neuralmagic/sparsify/README.md

 ### Feedback and Support

-Report UI issues and CLI errors, submit bug reports, and provide general feedback about the product to the Sparsify team via the [nm-sparsify Slack Channel](https://neuralmagic.com/community/, or via [GitHub Issues](https://github.com/neuralmagic/sparsify/issues).
+Report UI issues and CLI errors, submit bug reports, and provide general feedback about the product to the Sparsify team via the [Neural Magic Slack Channel](https://neuralmagic.com/community/), or via [GitHub Issues](https://github.com/neuralmagic/sparsify/issues).
 Alpha support is provided through those channels.

 ### Terms and Conditions